 7.3.4.
-The category of complex schemes (or more generally the category of k-schemes where k is a field, or more generally the category of A-schemes where A is a ring, or more generally the category of A-schemes where A is a scheme).
-The category of A-schemes A is a scheme) is defined as follows.
+The category of complex schemes (or more generally the category of k-schemes where k is a field, or more generally the category of A-schemes where A is a ring, or more generally the category of S-schemes where S is a scheme).
+The category of S-schemes Sch_S (where S is a scheme) is defined as follows.
 The objects are morphisms of the form which is more conveniently written as a commutative diagram

 (The morphism to S is called the structure morphism.
-A motivation for this terminology is the fact that if $S = \operatorname{Spec} A$, the structure morphism gives the functions on each open set the structure of an A-algebra, cf. §6.3.5.)
+A motivation for this terminology is the fact that if S = Spec A, the structure morphism gives the functions on each open set the structure of an A-algebra, cf. §6.3.5.)
 The morphisms in the category of S-schemes are defined to be commutative diagrams

 When there is no confusion (if the base scheme is clear), simply the top row of the diagram is given.
-In the case where $S = \operatorname{Spec} A$, where A is a ring, we get the notion of an A-scheme, which is the same as the same definition as in $\S 6.3.5$, but in a more satisfactory form.
+In the case where S = Spec A, where A is a ring, we get the notion of an A-scheme, which is the same as the same definition as in §6.3.5, but in a more satisfactory form.
 For example, complex geometers may consider the category of \mathbb{C} -schemes.